Fryton

-Fryton is a small village and civil parish in the Ryedale district of North Yorkshire, England with a population of around 50.
+Fryton is a small village and civil parish in North Yorkshire, England with a population of around 50.
 This population remained less than 100 at the 2011 Census.
 Details are included Slingsby (see below).
 It is located in its own Civil parish 0.5 mi west of Slingsby and 6 km north of the prominent estate of Castle Howard.

 Because of its small size it is often associated with Slingsby for purposes such as the official Census and is part of the Ecclesiastical Parish of Slingsby All Saints.

 The name Fryton is the same derivation as Fritton; from Old English meaning enclosure or enclosed space.

 The village is in a rural location and the parish is predominantly agricultural with potatoes forming an important crop.

 In 2005 Cherrygarth Farm started to diversify from potatoes and converted dis-used farm buildings into luxury holiday accommodation.
 These went on to win the Yorkshire Tourist Board's award for Best Newcomer to Tourism in 2006.

 Despite its small size Fryton features in the history of Yorkshire railways.
 The Thirsk and Malton Line passed through Fryton until it closed to passenger traffic in 1931.
 It was recorded that on 31 July 1961, a crossing keeper was killed at Fryton crossing.